WUAmin/wu-blackhole/README.md

 # wu-blackhole

-## Combining server and client in one GUI app...
+## Combining server and client in one GUI app:
+* Using [fman build system](https://github.com/mherrmann/fbs) for packaging and deployment.